A fan’s guide – the club from early doors to today

-Known by all as LS, an acronym that also covers the pre-bankruptcy decades as Lausanne Sports, revived Lausanne Sport are still based at La Pontaise – for the time being.
+Known by all as LS, an acronym that also covers the pre-bankruptcy decades as Lausanne Sports, revived Lausanne Sport were based at La Pontaise until 2020.

 Opened in 1904, converted into the Stade Olympique for the 1954 World Cup, the stadium will soon be knocked down and its long-term host club move even further north from the city centre, to the new-build Stade de la Tuilière, in 2019.